particle-iot/docs/src/content/guide/how-to-build-a-product/security.md

 There are **2** places where a Product ID is defined for a given device.

-- <i class="ion-cloud"></i> **Cloud**: The Particle cloud keeps a record   of which product ID a device is associated with
+- <i class="ion-cloud"></i> **Cloud**: The Particle cloud keeps a record of devices and their associated Product IDs
-- <i class="im-devices-icon"></i> **Device**: The device itself will report a product ID when coming online based on the firmware running on the device
+- <i class="im-devices-icon"></i> **Device**: The device itself will report a Product ID when coming online based on the firmware running on the device

-Your goal as a product creator is to ensure that both of these Product IDs match for the devices that should behave as your product.
+Your goal as a product creator is to **ensure that both of these Product ID definitions match** for the devices that should behave as your product.
 When both of these IDs match, the Particle cloud can proceed with confidence in treating the device as part of the product.
 If these IDs *don't* match, the device will be limited in its privileges as a member of the product.

-The table below shows the three possible combinations of product IDs between the cloud and the device.
-In any case when the product ID of the device does not match the product ID saved in the cloud, you should expect limited product functionality.
+The table below shows the three possible combinations of Product IDs between the cloud and the device.
+In any case when the Product ID of the device does not match the Product ID saved in the cloud, you should expect limited product functionality.

 | <i class="ion-cloud"></i> Cloud | <i class="im-devices-icon"></i> Device | Status                                                  |